Antioch in Contra Costa County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Animals • Industry & Commerce • Labor Unions • Women.
 A significant historical year for this entry is 1996.

 Location.
 38° 1.061′ N, 121° 49.001′ W. Marker is in Antioch, California, in Contra Costa County.
-Marker is on West First Street, on the right when traveling west.
+It is on West First Street, on the right when traveling west.
 Marker is located just west of the AMTRAK Station.
 Touch for map.
 Marker is at or near this postal address: 800 West First Street, Antioch CA 94509, United States of America.
 Touch for directions.

-Photographed By Syd Whittle, April 21, 2009
+Photographed by Syd Whittle, April 21, 2009

 3. The Cannery Lady Monument (Facing East)